 JBC program participants include members of the LGBTQ community, a variety of ethnic backgrounds and people of all ages.
 Students include singles who are on their own spiritual journey, intermarried couples (with and without children), and couples who are engaged or contemplating marriage.

 The following texts support the comprehensive curriculum and cover topics taught in our classes.
-All of the listed books can be purchased at Barnes and Noble, either in person or by special order, as well as Amazon.
+All of the listed books can be purchased at Barnes and Noble, either in person or by special order, as well as Amazon and thriftbooks.com.
 There are so many other books that will help you in your journey.
+We have a number of these in our library for you to borrow.
+But many students want to build their own Jewish library, either virtual or digital.

 - Tanakh (Hebrew Bible), The Jewish Publication Society translation.